-My name is Konstantin von Notz (born 21 January 1971 in Mölln) and I am a German lawyer and politician (Bündnis 90/Die Grünen).
+My name is Konstantin von Notz (born 21st January 1971 in Mölln) and I am a German lawyer and politician (Bündnis 90/Die Grünen).
 As of 2009 I am a member of the German Bundestag.

-In the 18. legislative period in 2013 was given a safe seat through the second place on the regional list in Schleswig-Holstein.
-In this legislative period I was voted for vice chairman and coordinator of working group 3 (civil rights and democracy, legal and social policy), along with the reelection for spokesman of internet policy in my parliamentary faction.
+In the 18th legislative period in 2013 was given a safe seat through the second place on the regional list in Schleswig-Holstein.
+In this legislative period, I was voted for vice chairman and coordinator of working group 3 (civil rights and democracy, legal and social policy), along with the reelection for spokesman of internet policy in my parliamentary faction.
 I was also representing my party as spokesman of the 1.
 Committee of inquiry for NSA surveillance.
 I was once again full member in the internal affairs committee of the German Bundestag, as well as chairman of the committee of inquiry concerning the NSA and for “Digitale Agenda”.
-Furthermore I was deputy member in the committees for legal affairs and consumer protection, along with the electoral committee.
+Furthermore, I was deputy member in the committees for legal affairs and consumer protection, along with the electoral committee.

-In February of 2013 in context of the “Parlamentarians protects Parlamentarians“ program of the committee for human rights and humanitarian aid in the German Bundestag, I took over the sponsorship for Cuban dissenter Antonio Rodiles.
+In February of 2013 in context of the “Parlamentarians protect Parlamentarians“ program of the committee for human rights and humanitarian aid in the German Bundestag, I took over the sponsorship for Cuban dissenter Antonio Rodiles.

-In 2009 I was first elected as a member of the 17.
-German Bundestag.
+In 2009 I was first elected as a member of the 17th German Bundestag.

-Up to my entry in the German Bundestag I worked as an attorney in my home town Mölln.
+Up to my entry in the German Bundestag I worked as an attorney in my hometown Mölln.
 From 2001 to 2004, I also operated as legal intern at the district court in Lübeck.

 From 1991 to 1992 I have done my community service (Zivildienst) in the railway mission (Bahnhofsmission) at Frankfurt central station.